kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 ???

-And now we're coding.
-Now we're using the tools with which this software is made.
-That's all it takes.
+Because now we're coding.
+Now we're using the tools with which software is made.
+That was all it took.

 Some software engineers would say that CSS is not code.
 That's ridiculous.
 CSS is a complex and rich language that, in the right hands can work wonders.
 And yet I still regularly hear friends -- and even colleagues -- put themselves down because they "only know CSS."